(AUDIT) School Health Screenings

 The materials for this course may be audited at no cost.
-A participation certificate is available to you.
 Auditing is recommended for anyone who wants to review the course material, access resources, or refresh skills.
-Completion of a pre-test is required to begin the audit but, once you’ve completed the pre-test, you will have future access to the course without having to repeat it.
+Completing a pre-test is required to begin the audit, but you will have future access to the course without having to repeat it once you've completed the pre-test.

 THIS CONTINUING MEDICAL EDUCATION PROGRAM IS INTENDED SOLELY FOR EDUCATIONAL PURPOSES FOR QUALIFIED HEALTH CARE PROFESSIONALS.
 IN NO EVENT SHALL BOSTON UNIVERSITY BE LIABLE FOR ANY DECISION MADE OR ACTION TAKEN IN RELIANCE ON THE INFORMATION CONTAINED IN THE PROGRAM.
 IN NO EVENT SHOULD THE INFORMATION CONTAINED IN THE PROGRAM BE USED AS A SUBSTITUTE FOR PROFESSIONAL CARE.
 NO PHYSICIAN-PATIENT RELATIONSHIP IS BEING ESTABLISHED.
 IN NO EVENT SHOULD INFORMATION IN THE MATERIALS REGARDING LAWS, REGULATIONS, OR LEGAL LIABILITY BE CONSIDERED LEGAL ADVICE OR USED AS A SUBSTITUTE FOR CONSULTING WITH AN ATTORNEY.